dciccale/docker-enter/README.md

 # docker-enter

-> Select a docker container from a list to start a bash session
+> npm i -g docker-enter

-An easy way to present a list of running containers in you cli to select one to start a bash session.
+An easy way to select from a list of running docker container to start a bash session.

 ![containers](http://i.imgur.com/XGkXdaJ.png])